 To create a notification rule for Office 365 user logged in events

 - If not done already, enable and configure the AlienApp for Office 365.

 This takes you to the Events page showing Office 365 Azure Active Directory (AD) login failure or success events.
-You can also navigate to the Events page directly and search for these events.
+You can also directly go to the Events page and search for these events.

 - Click one of the events to open event details on the right.

-- Click Create Rule > Create Notification Rule.
+- Select Create Rule > Create Notification Rule.